barbacbd/tools/references/installer/README.md

+# Table of Contents

+- [gcp](./gcp) - Directory containing information for installer gp clusters.
+- [scripts](./scripts) - Directory containing general installer scripts.
+- [secrets](./secrets) - Directory containing information relavant to obtaining and using pull secrets for the installer.
+- [upi](./upi) - Directoru containing information for installer UPI clusters.
+- This directory contains the information and scripts to generate a docker/podman image for the installer.

 # Instructions and Notes for Creating a cluster with Openshift Installer

 This document will include the information for utilizing openshift-installer to create a cluster.
 This tool